 Davis, who was a second-round pick of the Steelers in 2016, was released by the Bengals earlier this month, having appeared in two games in a Cincinnati uniform.
 Actually, he started the 2021 campaign with the Indianapolis Colts, who signed him to a one-year contract in April but terminated his contract during the last week in August.

-Meanwhile, the Tennessee Titans had former Steelers seventh-round pick Derwin Gray in for a workout along with a half-dozen other players.
+Meanwhile, the Titans had former Steelers seventh-round pick Derwin Gray in for a workout along with a half-dozen other players.
 Gray is not unfamiliar to the Titans.
-In fact, Tennessee claimed him on waivers in late August before signing him to the practice squad for a spell—and re-signing him to the practice squad today (Oct.
-12), this according to Joe Rexrode, senior writer for The Athletic in Nashville.
+In fact, Tennessee claimed him on waivers in late August before signing him to the practice squad for a spell—and re-signing him to the practice squad today (October 12), this according to Joe Rexrode, senior writer for The Athletic in Nashville.

 Follow the Heavy on Steelers Facebook page for the latest breaking news, rumors and content!

 • Lions Poach Steelers Cornerback With ‘Famous’ NFL Bloodlines: Report